safe-network-explained/safe-network-explained.github.io/_posts/2017-09-07-architecture.markdown

 A practical consideration of the formation of groups is the efficiency of inter-group messaging (ie consensus of group membership rather than consensus of individual vault behaviour).

-Groups are formed based on the similarity of the leading bits of their identifier (this portion of the identifier is called the Section).
+Groups are formed based on the similarity of the leading bits of their identifier (this portion of the identifier is called the Prefix for the Section).

 This makes the coordination of vaults leaving or joining the group much simpler.